kelonye/downtown-stimulus/README.md

 ### Tools

-The dapp is a Near Platform dapp that allows users to vote on these businesses using their Near Token.
+The dapp is a Near Platform dapp that allows users to vote on these businesses using their Near Tokens.
 The demo can be accessed at https://downtown-stimulus.surge.sh.

 - [React](https://reactjs.org/) - frontend
 - [Near Protocol](https://near.org/) - dapp backend